 How about you?
 Do you have a cause, foundation, or organization you feel strongly for?
 Here’s how you can raise awareness for it.

 Clothing and accessories such as t-shirts, caps, rubber or silicone wristbands, and button pins are among the most common items you can use to display your support for a cause.
+For instance, breast cancer bracelets have been effective in raising awareness and support for breast cancer research and support.
 Bright colors are effective in catching one’s attention, as do bold, solid fonts.
 If you’re planning to make your own merchandise, try going for a balance of witty and daring statements to tickle the imagination.

 Non-profits need money to keep going, so why not help your pet organization by raising funds for them?
 You can organize bake sales or garage sales, mini concerts, or a fun run, or start a crowdfunding campaign.
 There are so many options for raising funds these days; all you need is the right motivation and a little creativity.

 Do you feel like you don’t have the necessary skills to conduct a fundraising activity?
 Don’t worry – you can always choose to donate.
 Some organizations give you the option of making a one-time donation or contributing a specific amount of money for a number of months.
-And don’t think that donations are limited to cash – you can donate stocks, vehicles, ingredients (for soup kitchens, for example), clothes, and more.
+And don’t think that donations are limited to cash – you can donate stocks, vehicles, ingredients (for soup kitchens, for example), clothes, and even customized accessories like cancer bracelets to show your advocacy to the fundraising cause.
 Check with the organization on the types of donations they accept.

 Volunteer and Participate

 If you have the time, volunteer for your cause or participate in events.
 You can join medical missions in and out of your city or state, for example, or purchase items from your non-profit during a bazaar.
+For instance, you can buy specialized autism bracelets when attending an event that spreads awareness about autism.
 Sign up as part of the organizing committee if you feel like you can’t helm an event on your own.

 Talk About It Online